 az storage blob generate-sas --account-name devcoopsstorage1 --container-name myfirstblobcontainer --name index.php --permissions acdrw --expiry 2019-10-02

 Step 3.
-Run the same command with the –full-uri parameter:
+Run the same command again, but this time add the –full-uri parameter.

 az storage blob generate-sas --account-name devcoopsstorage1 --container-name myfirstblobcontainer --name index.php --permissions acdrw --expiry 2019-10-02 --full-uri

 URL of the blob in the Azure Storage:

 Returned SAS URI:

 As you can see, the SAS URI is created from two parts:

 Note(s): When an application sends a SAS URI to Azure as part of a request, the Azure storage service checks the SAS parameters and signature to verify that it’s valid.